Celebrate Spring with an Easy Weekend Brunch

 Beverages

-Set up a side table with chilled juices, sparkling wine, and freshly brewed coffee with cream and sugar.
-Guests can help themselves throughout the morning.
+Set the tone with a self-serve drink station so guests can help themselves throughout the morning.
+Offer a mix of refreshing and comforting options—chilled juices, sparkling wine, and freshly brewed coffee with cream and sugar.
 Here are some of our favorite sippers: Agua Fresca, Fresh Strawberry Lemonade, Lemon Barley Water, Caribbean Cooler, Lemonade, Cucumber Lemonade, Watermelon Cooler

 Baked Goods